 Vint-tro may make Personal Data available to the following parties for the purposes of supplying our services or as required by law:

-- Insurer, other insurance and distribution parties
+- An insurer, other insurance, and distribution parties

-- We may make Personal Data available to third parties such as appointed services providers, distributors, financial institutions and other business partners
+- We may make Personal Data available to third parties such as appointed services providers, distributors, financial institutions, and other business partners

 - Our service providers